olbris/mcns_website/templates/dimorphism_overview.md

 === "By Clone/Synonym"

-    Past literature describes many dimorphic cell types.
-Here we present the list of dimorphic cell types listed by their clone/synonym:
+    Prior literature describes many dimorphic cell types.
+Where possible we have tried to match these, often light-level based, types to neurons in the EM.

     <div class="grid cards" style="text-align: center;" markdown>
     {% for row in synonyms %}